ericremoreynolds/excelpython/README.md

 There is a tutorial on how to use ExcelPython in the wiki as well as links to other resources.

-If you don't find your answer, need more help, find a bug, think of a useful new feature, please create an issue ticket!
+If you don't find your answer, need more help, find a bug, think of a useful new feature, or just want to say how much you love Excel and anything to do with it, please create an issue ticket!